CodeForPittsburgh/unlandmarks/code/readme.md

 I am working on adding a table that stores all URL's but will type them as photo, information, history, ...

+I have mocked up some GUI pages, right now for observation it's in a power point presentation.
+The code is not functional and needs more entry fields.